eugene-eeo/xfs/README.md

 ```

 So you could run into problems if you match against something too general
 before other more specific tools.
+All paths are passed in full (i.e. they
+are all absolute paths) to the handlers.

 ## Configuration Options